 About: LSPA's annual conference offers more than 30 sessions led by our own Louisiana practitioners and faculty, as well as invited out-of-state speakers who are known nationally and internationally for their leadership and contributions to the field.
 All sessions have NASP documented credits for professional development; some sessions address ethics and law.
 Our conference draws a range of multidisciplinary school practitioners and administrators, undergraduate and graduate students, university faculty, and professionals from related disciplines.
 During lunch and evening hours, attendees have opportunities for networking and entertainment.
 LSPA membership is included in conference registration for those who desire membership.

 Call for Presentations: We welcome submissions from a wide range of professionals (e.g., school psychologists, social workers, speech and language pathologists, faculty) and students.
 Presentations are not restricted to original research.
 Presentations can share information about implementing evidence-based practices; ethics, law, and policy; diversity; professional issues, and other topics that address one or more of NASP's practice domains.
+Use the link below to submit a presentation proposal for our 2020 conference.

 Call for Posters: The Thursday evening Sip & See is a student poster session with prizes offered in two categories: Original Research and Research-to-Practice (i.e., posters that outline pre-existing research and provide implementation steps for practitioners).